 Frequently Asked Questions

-- The Application Process
+- Application Support

-An activity is the overall project that you want to conduct.
+What is the difference between an activity and an authorization?An activity is the overall project that you want to conduct.
 An activity may require multiple authorizations (permits, tenures, licences, etc.) from the Government of British Columbia.
-The new NRS Online Services system streamlines the application, review and submission of authorizations for certain activities.
+The new NR Online Services system streamlines the application, review and submission of authorizations for certain activities.

 An authorization is a legal mechanism that allows the Government of British Columbia to give rights (permission) to the proponent to undertake his/her desired course of action.
 These rights are often conveyed through a “permit” or a “licence”.

-A new feature that has been developed for the Natural Resource Sector Online Services website is that clients can now choose to research and submit their applications either as an activity or as an authorization.
+A new feature that has been developed for the Natural Resource Online Services website is that clients can now choose to research and submit their applications either as an activity or as an authorization.

 An example of an activity would be to “build a sand and gravel mine”, which usually includes authorizations such as a mining permit, a licence of occupation, a water licence and an explosives blasting permit (and others, depending on the nature and location of the activity).